Lafayette Pitts: Miami Dolphins

-After going undrafted in the 2016 NFL draft, Pitts signed with the Miami Dolphins on May 6, 2016.
-On September 3, 2016, he was waived by the Dolphins during final team cuts.
+After going unselected in the 2016 NFL draft, Pitts signed with the Miami Dolphins on May 6, 2016.
+On September 3, he was waived by the Dolphins during final team cuts.
 Pitts was signed to the Dolphins' practice squad the following day.
-On November 7, 2016, he was promoted from the practice squad to the active roster.
+On November 7, he was promoted from the practice squad to the active roster.

 On September 2, 2017, Pitts was waived by the Dolphins.

 Jacksonville Jaguars

 On September 3, 2017, Pitts was claimed off waivers by the Jacksonville Jaguars.
-He was waived by the Jaguars on October 24, 2017.
+He was waived by the Jaguars on October 24.

 Buffalo Bills (first stint)

 On October 25, 2017, Pitts was claimed off waivers by the Buffalo Bills.
 Pitts was re-signed to a one-year deal on April 16, 2018.

-After another season as a core special teams player for the Bills, Pitts signed another one-year deal on February 12, 2019, to remain in Buffalo.
-He was released on August 31, 2019.
+After another season as a core special teams player for the Bills, Pitts signed another one-year deal on February 12, 2019.
+He was released on August 31.